untoldengine/UntoldEngine/docs/API/UsingSpatialInput.md

 -   `applyPinchDragIfNeeded(from:entityId:sensitivity:)`
     Lower-level translation helper if you want full control.

--   `processAnchoredPinchDragLifecycle(from:entityId:sensitivity:)`
+-   `processAnchoredPinchDragLifecycle(from:entityId:sensitivity:dragPlane:)`
     Anchored drag for a single entity.
-Applies absolute displacement from gesture start.
+Applies absolute displacement from gesture start, optionally constrained to a world-axis plane.

 -   `processAnchoredSceneDragLifecycle(from:sensitivity:)`
     Anchored drag for the entire scene root.
 Applies absolute displacement via `translateSceneTo`.